elg2605/netscan/readme.md

 ## How to scan IPv6 networks efficiently

 Add AAAA DNS records for all of your IPv6 servers and allow your netscan scan engines to do zone transfers.
-This basically limits the scan to what you have in the DNS.
+This limits the scan to IPv6 enabled servers that are in the DNS.